bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Combines two lists into a dictionary, where the elements of the first one serve as the keys and the elements of the second one serve as the values.
+### Combines two lists into a dictionary, where the elements of the first one serve as the keys and the elements of the second one serve as the values

 The values of the first list need to be unique and hashable.

 -   Use `zip()` in combination with `dict()` to combine the values of the two lists into a dictionary.

 ```py
 def to_dictionary(keys, values):